qzhou2/portfolio-tellingdata/Final project part 1.md

 ***Data***

 - *Data Source*: The project will utilize a public-available dataset, https://www.kaggle.com/datasets/mcdonalds/nutrition-facts, which title, 'Nutrition Facts for McDonald's Menu'
-- *Usage Plan*: The dataset will be used to extract and analyze key nutritional information from MacDonald, l will use visualizations to get insights aiming to reveal the hidden dietary aspects of McDonald.
+- *Usage Plan*: This dataset has nutritional information including but not limited to calorie content, total fat, sugar, as well as protein values of each item available on the menu.
+Our target is to provide an analytical story for demonstrating the nutritional aspects of MacDonald food consumption.
+By getting insight from the detailed breakdown of nutritional components from each food category, l will explore the impact of these foods on our dietary habits and health.

 ***Method and medium***

-Shorthand will be used to develop this project to create an informative and engaging narrative.
-Infographics, interactive charts, and descriptive text will convey my story of the nutrition breakdown of McDonald.
+I will use Shorthand as the platform to develop this project for the purpose of creating an informative and engaging story narrative.
+Infographics, interactive charts, and descriptive text will be utilized in this platform to convey my story of the nutrition breakdown of McDonald.